History of Kentucky: Archaic period (7500 – 1000 BCE)

-The extinction of large game animals at the end of the ice age changed the area's culture by 7500 BCE.
-By 4000 BCE, the people of Kentucky exploited native wetlands.
-Large shell middens (trash piles, ancient landfills) are evidence of clam and mussel consumption.
-Although middens have been found along rivers, there is limited evidence of riverbank Archaic occupation before 3000 BCE.
-Archaic Kentucky natives' social groups were small: a few cooperating families.
-Large shell middens, artifact caches, human and dog burials, and burnt-clay flooring indicate permanent Archaic settlements.
+The extinction of large game animals at the end of the Ice Age led to cultural shifts in the area by 7500 BCE.
+By 4000 BCE, the people of Kentucky had begun relying on native wetlands for food.
+Large shell middens — ancient trash piles – provide evidence of clam and mussel consumption.

+Middens have been found along rivers, but there is little evidence of Archaic occupation on riverbanks before 3000 BCE.
+Archaic Kentucky natives lived in small social groups made up of a few cooperating families.
+Large shell middens, artifact caches, human and dog burials, and burnt-clay flooring suggest that some Archaic settlements were permanent.
 White-tailed deer, mussels, fish, oysters, turtles, and elk were significant food sources.